noaione/yuusha-shoukan-ln/sources/v11/chapter1.md

 thousands of times older than Kaito-san... so unfortunately for you, I won’t be embarrassed by something like this!]

-[...”Your right hand and right foot were perfectly in sync” though?]
+[...“Your right hand and right foot were perfectly in sync” though?]

 [...I was just feeling like doing that today.]